Going for gold!

-A detailed discussion of the manager’s views was also provided in QuotedData’s April 2019 note (see pages 2–4 of that note).
-Readers who would like additional information may wish to review that note.
+A detailed discussion of the manager’s views was also provided in our April 2019 note (see pages 2–4 of that note).
+We recommend that readers who would like additional information should review that note.
 However, to summarise:

 - In developed markets, unemployment is very low and showing signs of bottoming (in the UK, the US and Japan, but less so in Europe).
 SIGT’s manager expects that the next move will be up, which will be a sign of an economic contraction.

-- The Federal Reserve (the US equivalent of the Bank of England, often referred to as the Fed)’s behaviour suggests that it is concerned about the progression of the economic cycle.
+- The Federal Reserve’s behaviour suggests that it is concerned about the progression of the economic cycle.
 The Fed has said that there will be no interest rate rises in 2019 and quantitative tightening will now slow from May and cease in September.

-- The yield curve (which compares yield against time) has inverted (this being a leading indicator of a recession).
+- The yield curve has inverted.
 SIGT’s manager says that on the six occasions over the past 50 years when the three-month yield has exceeded that of the 10-year, an economic recession has commenced, on average, 311 days later.

 - There’s no safe haven to be found in government bonds.
 Inflation risk aside, the manager’s major concern is that with bond yields so low, they are extremely overvalued.